znields/search-queue/README.md

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/start.png" width="16"> Start

-The start button searches Google for the term in the search queue that the queue index pointst
+The 'Start' button searches Google for the term in the search queue that the queue index points to.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/next.png" width="16"> Next

+The 'Next' button seraches Google for the next term in the search queue.
+The 'Next' button can also be quickly activated with the keyboard shortcut 'Ctrl+Shift+Right".

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/previous.png" width="16"> Previous

+The 'Previous' button seraches Google for the previous term in the search queue.
+The 'Previous' button can also be quickly activated with the keyboard shortcut 'Ctrl+Shift+Left".

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/edit.png" width="16"> Edit Queue

+The 'Edit Queue' button navigates the user to the queue editor page.

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/help.png" width="16"> Help

+The 'Help' button navigates the user to the Search Queue repository.

 ## Use Cases